-The important thing for us to consider with regard to the sports nutrition side of things, is that foods will be our sources for essential nutrients and water along with other things promoting heath and performance.
+The important thing for us to consider about the sports nutrition side of things is that foods will be our sources of essential nutrients and water, along with other things promoting health and performance.

-Ingredients focused on food relates to the nutritive aspects and substances like the macro and micronutrients, the growing of bioactive substances, water, and metabolite substances like creatine or beta-alanine.
+Ingredients focused on food related to the nutritive aspects and substances like the macro and micronutrients, the growing of bioactive substances, water, and metabolite substances like creatine or beta-alanine.

 Types of ingredients

-- Preservatives will prevent foods from spoiling due to bacteria, mold, fungi.
-They also work to slow the changes that happen in color, flavor, texture, or just delay the rancidity.
+- Preservatives prevent food spoiling due to bacteria, mold, and fungi.
+They also work to slow changes in color, flavor, and texture or delay the rancidity.
 Maintain freshness overall.

 - Sweeteners are used to add sweetness with or without the added caloric values.

-- Color additives are the offset color loss because of the exposure to light, air, temperature extremes, moisture, and storage conditions.
+- Color additives offset color loss because of the exposure to light, air, temperature extremes, moisture, and storage conditions.
 They correct any natural variations in color that may occur.

 - Flavors and Spices ass to any specific flavors that come as natural or synthetic.

-- Flavor enhancers obviously enhance the flavors that are already present within our foods.
+- Flavor enhancers obviously enhance the flavors that are already present in our foods.

-- Fat replacers give the expected texture of a creamy feeling in the foods with reduced fat.
+- Fat replacers give the expected texture of a creamy feeling in foods with reduced fat.

 - Nutrients replace our lost vitamins and minerals in the processed foods that remove them.
 They also add nutrients to something that may be lacking in our diet.

-- Emulsifiers are the ingredients which give a smooth mixing of other ingredients and prevent them from separating.
+- Emulsifiers are the ingredients that give a smooth mixing of other ingredients and prevent them from separating.

 - Stabilizers and thickeners are used to produce a uniform texture and improve the taste.